Banner Image: Father Holding Son Outside

 What is Qelbree?

-Qelbree is a once-a-day ADHD medication for children aged 6-17.
-In clinical trials, Qelbree has been proven to help reduce ADHD symptoms, with manageable side effects.
+Qelbree is a once-a-day ADHD medication for children aged 6-17 years.
+In clinical trials, Qelbree has been proven to help reduce ADHD symptoms, with manageable side effects when taken as directed.

 Maintaining regular treatment with Qelbree, as directed, can lead to more consistent ADHD symptom control for your child.